 Math 163 here at IUPUI forms the mathematical foundation for many majors in Science and Engineering but is taken by many other students as well.
-The course is open to all students who have the appropriate mathematical background in algebra and trigonometry, equivalent to a grade of "C" in Math 159.
-The course will cover Chapters 1 to 6 of the
+The course is open to all students who have the appropriate mathematical background in algebra and trigonometry, equivalent to a grade of "C" or better in Math 159.
+The course will cover Appendices A and C, Section 1.3, and Chapters 2 to 6 of the

-Text: Calculus, 5th edition(2003), by James Stewart
+Text: Calculus, 6th edition(2007), by James Stewart